link1905/system-design-101/content/docs/system-administration/system-recovery.md

   action: SET balance = balance - 100
 ```

-There are two notable benefits:
+There are two notable benefits of WAL:
+1. **Reliability**:

-1. We have logged all updates before they're actually performed,
+Since all updates are logged before they are actually performed on the main data,
-   thus, this approach brings about reliability.

-2. Based on the logging file,
-   we can replay and rollback data to any stable state,
-   this feature is called **Point-in-time Recovery (PITR)**.

-And it also brings out two problems:
+this approach provides a high degree of reliability.
+If the system crashes, the WAL contains a record of what was intended.
+2. **Point-in-Time Recovery (PITR)**: Based on the log file, the system can replay operations to reconstruct the state of the data up to any specific point in time covered by the logs.

+However, WAL also introduces challenges:
-1. However, a lot of operations can happen,
+1. **Storage Overhead**: A high volume of operations can lead to a very large WAL file,
-   a log line is for one operation,
-   then **WAL** leads to exceptionally **high strogage**.
+as each operation typically generates at least one log line.
+This can result in high storage consumption.

-2. To recover data from a **WAL** file,
+2. **Recovery Time**: To retrive data from a WAL file,
-   we need to relay data from all log lines,
-   taking extremely long to complete.
+the system might need to replay a significant number of log entries,
+which can be time-consuming.

 ## Checkpointing

-### Write-through
+### Durability

+In reliable database systems,
-In reliable databases, when receiving any change,
+a common practice is that when the system receives any change,
-they will save it to the physical disk immediately.
+it writes that change to the physical disk (persistent storage) immediately before confirming the operation to the client.
-This behaviour is called **Write-through**.

 ```d2
 direction: right